microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

                          void>::type Matrix::Set(uint, ElementType);
 ```

-Sets the element at the corresponding thread-local index to the provided value.
+Sets the value of a matrix component at the specified index.
+The valid
-The mapping of thread local indices to matrix coordinates is implementation
+range of `Index` is `[0, Length()-1]`.
+If the value of `Index` is out of range,
-defined.
+then the operation is a no-op.

 #### Matrix::Store